dbeillouin/MetaSynthesis/README.md

 ## Overview

-Here is an overview of `MetaSynthesis` content: this package allows the reproduction of the figures associated with the paper Beillouin et al, 2022
+Here is an overview of `MetaSynthesis` content:
+This package provides all the steps to perform a second order meta-analysis.
+This includes:
+-loading the data
+- frequentist and Bayesian meta-analysis model
+-taking into account the quality of the meta-analysis possible in the models
+-consideration of possible redundancy in the models
+-Production of output graphs

 ## Citation

 Please cite this package as:

-> Beillouin Damien (2023) MetaSynthesis: An R package to analyse the
+> Beillouin Damien (2023) MetaSynthesis: An R package to perform second-order meta-analysis.
+R package > version 0.0.0.9000.
-> impacts of human intervention on soil organic carbon.
-R package
-> version 0.0.0.9000.

 ## Code of Conduct